-Click the links below to read more about Legal Paraprofessional requirements, and about how Yavapai College can help you prepare for this exciting new licensure.
 The Paralegal Studies program is designed to prepare students for positions as paralegals in the legal and business fields.
 Individuals who are already employed in the legal field and seeking advancement opportunities may also select this program of study.
 Paralegals work under the supervision of an attorney and their work includes preparing legal documents, researching and compiling information, and communicating with clients.
 Excellent written and oral communication skills, as well as computer literacy skills, are important to the paralegal.
-Credit Hours Required: 61 assistance in establishing an educational plan.

 Note: This degree is primarily designed to prepare students for direct employment.
-Students who are preparing to transfer to a baccalaureate degree-granting institution for an advanced degree in paralegal studies should contact an academic advisor for
+Students who are preparing to transfer to a baccalaureate degree-granting institution for an advanced degree in paralegal studies should contact an academic advisor for assistance in establishing an educational plan.